IHC surges on subsidiary Alpha Dhabi's bourse debut

-DUBAI, June 27 (Reuters) - International Holding's (IHC.AD) shares rose nearly 15% on Sunday after its subsidiary Alpha Dhabi Holding made its stock market debut on the Abu Dhabi bourse.
+DUBAI (Reuters) -International Holding’s shares rose nearly 15% on Sunday after its subsidiary Alpha Dhabi Holding made its stock market debut on the Abu Dhabi bourse.

 Alpha Dhabi, in which IHC holds a 45% stake, opened at 20 dirhams a share, but eased to 15 dirhams by close, giving it a market value of 150 billion dirhams ($40.8 billion).

-Alpha Dhabi (ALPHADHABI.AD) in turn holds a 12.1% stake in Aldar Properties (ALDAR.AD), which it bought in March.
+Alpha Dhabi in turn holds a 12.1% stake in Aldar Properties, which it bought in March.

 IHC, whose shares are up by more than nearly 164% year-to-date, closed at 110.8 dirhams, commanding a market value of 201.7 billion dirhams.